Should you focus on building awareness and reputation or drive sales, leads, and traffic?

 Image via Attrock

-For starters, both performance marketing and brand marketing involve creating some kind of advertising or promotional content.
+For starters, both performance marketing and brand marketing involve creating some kind of advertising or promotional content strategy.

 This could be a TV commercial, a radio spot, a print ad, or even social media content.
 The goal is to get potential customers to see or hear this content and then take some kind of action, such as visiting your website or making a purchase.

-The ultimate goal of both approaches is to drive sales.
+The ultimate goal of performance marketing vs brand marketing approaches is to drive sales.

-The two marketing approaches can also use the same platforms to achieve their goals.
+The two marketing approaches can also use the same traditional or digital advertising platforms to achieve their goals.
 For instance, Connected TV platforms or social media can be used for brand marketing and performance marketing.

 Also, both performance and brand marketing require a clear understanding of your target audience.
 You need to know who you're trying to reach and what kinds of messages will resonate with them.